 Your staff is your brand!
 Essentially, your employees are your brand in action.
 Although employees can break or make your brand, numerous entrepreneurs underestimate the value of a great culture.
 What does this mean?
 For your brand to survive and thrive particularly in a competitive market your employees need to embody the brand identity.
 By embodying your brand, the employees are becoming your most reliable brand ambassadors — for it to happen, the culture has to be in complete alignment with the business strategy as a whole.
 Here are ways an employee can embody your brand identity;

 Employees should conduct themselves in alignment with the vision, purpose, values and beliefs of a business.
 The core values of a business will support the vision of a business and help shape the culture.
 Establishing strong core values is a great way to ensure all employees live up to the vision, purpose, and beliefs that define your business.

 Your staff is live representation of your brand.
 How they talk to customers, how they respond to consumer complaints and concerns will have a lasting impact on a customer.
 The same goes to any other party your business gets involved with.
 Once your employees become your brand in action, your culture quits being a mere poster on the wall — will become a real part of your brand identity.

 What is a Mission Statement and how does it contribute to Culture and Branding

 The mission of a company can either be utterly useless or a total goldmine!
 A mission statement conveys what the company hopes to achieve and the image it intends to portray to the public.
 Here are 3 indispensable characteristics of a good Mission Statement:

 1. It should be specific and clear

 A good mission statement is aimed at creating a central direction and the only way it can achieve this is by being specific and carrying a strong purpose.
-The mission statement gives central direction by offering insight into what company leader’s and all employees view as the primary purpose for establishing the business.
+The mission statement gives central direction by offering insight into what company leaders and all employees view as the primary purpose of establishing the business.